Cibiv/Teaser/README.md

 ###Adding a reference sequence
 To add your desired reference sequence to Teaser, simply copy the FASTA file into the `Teaser/references` directory.
 Afterwards, you will be able to select the newly added reference on the web interface data set creation page.

+When mapping reads to a reference sequence for the first time, mappers may require a significant amount of time for building the reference index.
+To reduce this, we provide the complete set of index files bundled with the original refrence for selected organisms at [http://www.cibiv.at/software/teaser/references].
+After downloading the package for your desired reference genome, simply extract the archive and place all the files in the `Teaser/references` directory.

 ###Adding new parameter sets and mappers
 For adding community parameter sets or mapper definitions, copy the downloaded YAML files in the `Teaser/setups` directory.
 Teaser will automatically load them after which they will be available for selection in the web interface.